DevExpress/dotnet-eud/interface-elements-for-desktop/articles/rich-text-editor/track-changes/accept-and-reject-tracked-changes.md

 * **Accept All Changes** - Accept all changes and keep Track Changes on;
 * **Accept All Changes and Stop Tracking** - to accept all changes and disable Track Changes;
-* **Accept All Changes Shown** - to accept all visible changes (available if changes from specific authors are displayed).
+* **Accept All Changes Shown** - Accept all visible changes (available if changes from specific authors are displayed).

 ![IMAGE](../../../images/rich-text-editor-track-changes-accept-all.png)